geckooooo/absclock/README.md

 * figure out how to represent months, days etc. in the pre-Hadean, when there was no Earth orbiting the Sun, therefore no notion of year subdivisions.
 * Specifying timezone? (as arbitrary string appended to the hour or minute?)
 * Consider changing the nanosecond field to "subsecond" with arbitrary precision
+* Consider ways of representing relative time in absolute format (e.g. "the day before yesterday" computed as absolute time from the current day)